4 Day Residential Basket Making Course at Lough na Fooey (these courses are not held at Spiddal)

 Accommodation in “Waterfall Cottage" and “Hazel Cottage”

 Accommodation is in these two stone-faced self-catering houses.
 “Waterfall Cottage” has five bedrooms, two toilets and two showers.
 “Hazel Cottage” has three bedrooms, two toilets, two showers and one bath.
 Since all courses are limited to a maximum of seven people, it will not be necessary to share a room.
 Both cottages have wi-fi but there is not mobile phone reception.
 Accommodation is beside the workshop, 3 miles from the nearest shop.
 Unless your willing to travel 8 miles(12 km) by car to the nearest restaurant you will probably be cooking something for yourself in the evening, If you bring something ready cooked both cottages have microwaves but also standard electric cookers with 4 plates and an oven.
-Some people decide to share cooking but this depends on the group doing the course Accommodation is available from the afternoon of the day before the course until the morning of the day after the course finishes, for example from Monday afternoon until Saturday day morning for standard 4 day Course.
+Some people decide to share cooking but this depends on the group doing the course.
+Accommodation is available from 3 o'clock of the day before the course until the morning of the day after the course finishes, for example from Monday afternoon until Saturday day morning for standard 4 day Course.

 SORRY NO DOGS OR PETS ALLOWED.